 Though nothing firm is on the cards just yet, we highly suspect that season 2 won’t be arriving until 2021 at the very earliest.
 Radio Times confirmed that showrunner Lauren S. Hissrich had considered a late 2020 release, but that in the end it would be too much of a stretch to hit that date.

-Filming did kick off earlier in 2020 (as confirmed by Henry Cavill - AKA Geralt of Rivia - on Instagram) but the pandemic put a halt to this for a while after Kristofer Hivju tested positive for the virus, so the release date may get pushed back even further.
+Filming did kick off earlier in 2020 (as confirmed by Henry Cavill - AKA Geralt of Rivia - on Instagram) but the pandemic put a halt to this for a while after Kristofer Hivju tested positive for the virus.